 Employing the discrimination function that used L^ and a^ coordinates on weight carcass (Table 4), the spectrocolorimeter assigned correctly the colour class for up to 50% of the carcasses (wide weight range).
 The discriminant function was more effective in range W5, which mainly include male carcasses.
-In this range of carcass weight (301 to 320kg) 75% of the carcasses were correctly assigned.
-Basically, the best correct assignment was observed in the visual assessment '5'.
-In fact, the use of discriminant function based in L^ and a^ coordinates was able to correctly assign 100 % of the carcasses in class '5' in 281 and 340 kg weight carcass range (W4 to W6).
-This range weight is the most common in the Spanish veal market.
+In this range of carcass weight (301 to 320 kg) 75% of the carcasses were correctly assigned.
+Basically, the best correct assignment was observed in the visual assessment "5".
+In fact, the use of discriminant function based in L^ and a^ coordinates was able to correctly assign 100% of the carcasses in class "5" which ranged between 281 and 340 kg carcass weight (W_4 to W_6).
+This weight range is the most common in the Spanish veal market.